rethinkdb/www/_posts/2014-10-17-october-events.md

 *November 18-19*, [San Jose Convention Center][6]

 RethinkDB will be at the [HTML5 Communications Summit][7] next month in San Jose.
-Slava will present a talk about real-time web application development with RethinkDB.
+Slavabot will present a talk about real-time web application development with RethinkDB.
 We will also have a booth where you can see RethinkDB demos, meet members of the team, and get some nice RethinkDB goodies to bring home.